 There is the famous Israeli army code called the Purity Of Arms, where a soldier has the right to refuse to carry out an order, even in war, without penalty of death.
 He may be imprisoned for refusing an order, but each episode will get a fair hearing.
 If the soldier was found to be disobeying an immoral and wrong order, they are released.

 Once upon a time, if a soldier refused an order in warfare they would be summarily shot, and this holds true today in some armies.
 But there in Iraq, behind the walls of he prison, there was no such pressure on these soldiers.
 There was no ax held over their heads.
-The worst that could happen is they will go to jail for not listening.
-The penalty for this is much less that the 17 years that Graner should get for his crimes.
+The worst that could happen is they will go to

 Now I am not advocating that we treat terrorists with five star accommodations.
 However, the abuse of the prisoners had nothing to do with getting them to reveal ticking-bomb type information.
 It was pure and sickening sadism, in the spirit of the worst offenders of modern times.